noon92/femtofox/usb_config.md

 >
 > Clearing the `meshtastic_admin_key` list: The admin key list can contain up to three keys - *if more are added they will be ignored*.
 The USB configuration tool supports clearing the admin key list, after which you will need to re-add your admin key/s in a second operation.
 To clear the admin key list, enter `meshtastic_admin_key="clear"`.

-> [!CAUTION]
-> Attempting to set wifi settings via USB configuration tool without a wifi adapter connected will lead to a 5 minute hang while the configuration tool runs - either disconnect and reconnect power or wait the full 5 minutes to to recover.

 > [!NOTE]
-> `dont_run_if_log_exists` will prevent the USB configuration tool from working if there's a log present on the USB drive, indicating it has already been run.
+> `dont_run_if_log_exists="true"` will prevent the USB configuration tool from working if there's a log present on the USB drive, indicating it has already been run.
 There is also an LED boot code for this, described below.

 **To apply your configuration, reboot the Femtofox with the USB drive plugged in.
 No other USB drives can be plugged in at the same time.**
 A log (`femtofox-config.log`) is saved to `/home/femto` and the USB drive (except on NTFS, which is read only).